-CRJ 540 Research, Planning, and Evaluation Methods in Criminal Justice

-Research and planning techniques as they apply to policy making and evaluation in criminal justice agencies.
+CRJ 540 Research, Planning, and Evaluation Methods in Criminal Justice apply to policy making and evaluation in criminal justice agencies.
 Principles of research design, planning methods, and evaluation techniques will be presented.
 Emphasis will be placed on selection of the appropriate research design, planning method, or evaluation tool, given case studies of problems and issues faced by criminal justice agencies.